alexseik/react-test/README.md

    - Test that `Login` component calls `login` method inside the provider.
    - Test that icon in the password input change the visibility state of password input.

-It would be valued an explanation about the solution (testing framework, why it is a unit test, etc)
+It would be valued an explanation about the solution (testing framework, why it is a unit test, etc).

 ## Delivery

 All exercises should be delivered by creating a PR in the same repo that you cloned.
 You could do a single commit or a bunch of them.
 As you wish.

+The time limit is 2 hours, but early delivers will be valued positively.

 ## Candidate explanations